 In fact, federal law allows for certain credit card costs to change as often as annually.

-For 2019, the threshold for the following credit card fees will rise:
+For 2020, the threshold for the following credit card fees increased:

 Why credit card fees rise